thenativeweb/thenativeweb-ux/README.md

 import { Button } from 'thenativeweb-ux';
 ```

+### Viewing the documentation

+The complete documentation for all components can be found at [ux.thenativeweb.io](https://ux.thenativeweb.io).

 ### Running the sample application

-Additionally, there is a sample application.
-To run the sample application, use the following command:
+There is a [sample application](examples/with-webpack).
+To run it, install its dependencies, and use the following command:

 ```shell
 $ npx roboter serve
 ```

-The complete documentation for all components can be found at [ux.thenativeweb.io](https://ux.thenativeweb.io).

 ## Running the build